-This Plan has been prepared to address the requirements of the Minister's Conditions of Approval (CoA) as modified on 25 February 2019, the M4-M5 Link Environmental Impact Statement (EIS) and Mainline Tunnel Modification Report, the revised environmental management measures (REMMs) listed in the M4-M5 Link Submissions and Preferred Infrastructure Report (SPIR) and the Modification Response to Submissions Report and applicable guidelines and legislation.
+This Plan has been prepared to address the requirements of the Minister's Conditions of Approval (CoA), Project Approvals and all applicable guidelance and legislation..
 This Plan has been prepared by Extent Heritage Pty Ltd, and has been updated by John Holland CPB Contractors Joint Venture (JHCPB).